riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 Universal set of reversible computing

-Proving a quantum computer can simulate a classical computer in P time
+Proving a quantum computer can simulate a classical computer in P time, will quantum computers completely replace classical ones?

 Arbitrary num controlled U gate